Olivier-Boudeville/Ceylan-Seaplus/doc/Ceylan-Seaplus-Layer-technical-manual-english.rst

 :Organisation: Copyright (C) 2018-2021 Olivier Boudeville
 :Contact: about (dash) seaplus (at) esperide (dot) com
 :Creation date: Sunday, December 23, 2018
-:Lastly updated: Wednesday, February 10, 2021
+:Lastly updated: Sunday, February 14, 2021
-:Dedication: Users and maintainers of the ``Seaplus`` bridge, version 1.0.
+:Dedication: Users and maintainers of the ``Seaplus`` bridge, version 1.1.
 :Abstract:

 	The role of the ``Seaplus`` bridge is to control C or C++ code from Erlang, not as NIF but thanks to a port, and to streamline the corresponding integration process.